InfiniteBlueGX/WarcSearcher/README.md

 [Work in progress]

 * Ensure Python is installed and you are able to install packages via `pip install`.
-* In order to process .rar files encountered while searching, WinRar must be installed and the path to the executable must be added to your System Path environment variable (i.e. `C:\Program Files\WinRAR`)
 * Acquire WarcSearcher.py, config.ini, and requirements.txt, and place them in a local directory.
 * Using a terminal, navigate to the directory you placed the files in and install all required libraries: `pip install -r requirements.txt`
 * Edit config.ini to provide the program with the following required information: